IBM/cloud-functions-workshops/101-workshop-nodejs/ex3-connecting-actions-to-event-sources/feeds.md

    ```

 {% hint style="success" %}
-🎉 **Understanding triggers and rules allows you to build event-driven applications using IBM Cloud Functions.** Create some actions, hook up events and let the platform take care of everything else, what could be easier? 🎉
+Understanding triggers and rules allows you to build event-driven applications using ICF.
+All you have to do is create some actions, hook up events, and let the platform take care of everything else!
+What could be easier?
 {% endhint %}